KC-Dream/MusicPlayer/README.md

 #Design UI 10.0

 Will there be a Design 10?
-Maybe not since it might be difficult and time consuming.
+Most likely.

 Almost complete different design.